simmbiote/json-compare/README.md

 # json-compare

-> Compare json objects for texists, data type, data length, value match.
+> Compare two JSON objects to determine if their data matches.
+Reports whether fields exists in both objects, and whether the data type, length and values match.
+Built on Next.js (Vue).

 ## Build Setup